Landscape and Geology

 Traditionally, outside of the woodland, the valley floor was used for pasture as the clay was generally too impervious for cultivation.
 Although much reduced, a strip of grassland still follows the valley bottom, whilst the extended arable fields such as Old Ley, and Boat Fields, were known for their difficulty of cultivation.

-In addition, deposits of Brickearth, which are windblown alluvial soils, can be found at High Woods.
-As its name suggests this form of clay is ideal for brick and tile making and gave rise to the industry particularly to the north of Colchester.
-A brickyard dating back to at least 1842 was situated just at the south-west boundary of the Country Park on what is now Turner Rise, exploiting an accessible Brickearth deposit, although this ceased production in the first half of the 20th Century.
+A brickyard dating back to at least 1842 was situated just at the south-west boundary of the Country Park on what is now Turner Rise (per map below) , exploiting an accessible Brickearth deposit, although this ceased production in the first half of the 20th Century.
 This clay can also be found in the area of the marsh adjacent the railway line on the Country Park’s southern boundary.
-Reference brick/tile local names – relate big pond/slope/wilderness at turner rise

 So, as regards the deposits of river and glacial borne sands and gravels, the geology within the Country Park footprint is relatively varied.
 And looking to man’s partnership with High Woods, it is the climate, the shape of the landscape and the nature of the soils upon it that have governed his utilisation of the land and created the environment we see today.